radiukpavlo/python-programming/09_Lesson_Conditionals/.ipynb_checkpoints/lesson-09_conditionals-checkpoint.md

     print('Access denied!')
 ```

 🌕 You are doing great.Never give up because great things take time.
-You have just completed lesson 9 challenges and you are 9 steps a head in to your way to greatness.
+You have just completed lesson 9 and you are 9 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Lesson 9